For Mothers Day I had given a friend a pack of Cricut’s Iron-On vinyl and guess what she told me? She hadn’t even opened it!

 Weeding is the process of removing all the excess vinyl material that is not part of your final design.
 I like to leave the HTV attached to the cutting mat as you peel pieces off, so everything is held in place.

 Starting with the big outer pieces, use a weeding tool or hook to lift up a corner of the vinyl.
-Then you can use your fingers to pull the material away from the mat at a 45° angle.
+Then you can use your fingers to gently pull all the material away from the mat at a 45° angle.

 Next, use your hook or a pair of tweezers to grab and remove all the smaller pieces of vinyl.
 Don’t forget the interior of A’s and O’s.